Horse Creative Writing Contests

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-2021 Contest Registration is taking place through NC 4-H Online 2.0 “events” and the deadline to enter is June 15.
-Entries/stories/documents must be digitally submitted by June 15.
+The deadline to enter is June 1.
+Entry fees must be paid and entries/stories/documents must be digitally submitted by June 15.
 Your registration confirmation will have further details on where and how to send your entry.
-Consult pages 164-167 in the 2021 NC 4-H Rules and Regulations Manual for further details about scoring and formatting.
+Consult pages 144-146 in the 2022 NC 4-H Rules and Regulations Manual for further details about scoring and formatting.

 Each participant must be a current 4-H club member.
 Participants do not need to own their own horse.